naccStats/nacc-all-players/README.md

 | lucide-react | 0.400 | Icons |
 | papaparse | 5 | CSV parsing |

-Here’s a cleaner, more professional version for your `README.md`:

 ---

 ## ⚠️ Important: Updating Player Records